Hanksite, Searles Lake, Trona, California

 This is a pair of intergrown, barrel-shaped hanksite crystals, from Searles Lake, Trona, San Bernardino Co., California.
 The hanksite fluoresces a ghostly blue/white under both long and short wave UV light, but shows the brightest response under long wave UV.
 It is also phosphorescent.
 Hanksite is an interesting water-soluble mineral that contains both a sulfate and carbonate group, and forms in evaporite deposits in dry lake beds.
 This specimen measures 40 x 38 x 24 mm.

-In the upper row, the hanksite crystals show fluorescence under long wave UV (left) and short wave UV (right).
+In the upper row, the hanksite crystals show ghostly blue-white fluorescence under long wave UV (left) and short wave UV (right).
 The lower pair of images show the same specimen from two different angles under visible light.
+Click on the individual images for a larger view.